 - A general review of systems doesn´t improve outcomes.

-- Average number of patient issues in a primary care visit: 7
+- The average number of patient issues in a primary care visit is 7.

 - Open-ended questions gain more information than close-ended questions.